-Journalists have made many attempts to find out the person from the picture of Richard Drew but still have not succeeded.
-The photo “The Falling Man” is called the sharpest image of human despair of the 21st century.
+Journalists have made many attempts to find out the person from the historical photos of Richard Drew but still have not succeeded.
+The photo “The Falling Man” is called the sharpest image of the 21st century’s human despair.

 92. The Hooded Man, Sergeant Ivan Frederick, 2003.